As the Russians bombard key Ukraine stronghold – hope remains underground

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-As part of the original onslaught, the Russians seized Europe’s largest nuclear power plant and Putin exploits the facility, packed with Russian soldiers and tanks, as nuclear blackmail - his terrifying Sword of Damocles hovering over the continent.
+As part of the original onslaught, the Russians seized Europe’s largest nuclear power plant and Putin exploited the facility, packed with Russian soldiers and tanks, as nuclear blackmail – his terrifying sword of Damocles hanging over the continent.

 As 2025 began, the Zaporizhzhia region faced a brutal uptick in Moscow’s attacks.
-The eponymous capital witnessed Russian ballistic missile strikes on the city and saw how its inhabitants remain unbowed and determined never to surrender.
+The eponymous capital has witnessed Russian ballistic missile strikes on the city.
+Yet its inhabitants remain unbowed and determined never to surrender.

-Shops and businesses remain open along its bustling avenues and Zaporizhzhia is a crucial industrial hub, particularly in the production of steel, aluminium, and other metals.
+Shops and businesses remain open along its bustling avenues and Zaporizhzhia is a crucial industrial hub, producing steel, aluminium and other metals.

-As night falls in the short winter days, lights sparkle along the seven miles of the city’s main Sobornyi Prospekt, one of Europe’s longest streets.
+As night falls on the short winter days, lights sparkle along the seven miles of Sobornyi Prospekt, one of Europe’s longest streets.

-At the new school - designed to withstand conventional and nuclear attacks - headteacher Valentyna Yerashova says it is taking its pupils and name from an existing school, the Zaporizhzhia Sich Collegium, judged too vulnerable to Russian attacks.
+The new school, headteacher Valentyna Yerashova tells me, is taking its pupils and its name from an existing school, the Zaporizhzhia Sich Collegium, judged too vulnerable to Russian attacks.
+The new structure is designed to withstand conventional and nuclear attack.

 Yerashova says her pupils can resume lessons in a “real” environment, and importantly, will once more be able to mingle and socialise with other young people.